loading

 Blog Resources Case

-This case study shows how Deluxe AV supported DEXP Russia with a 60W dual 6.5-inch portable party speaker OEM project, developed on a mature private-mold platform and supplied for both retail and e-commerce channels with annual shipments of 50,000 units.
+This case study shows how Deluxe AV supported LENTEL in Russia with a dual 5-inch portable party speaker OEM project for a chain retail customer with online sales channels, developed on a mature private-mold platform and scaled to annual shipments of 50,000 units.

-How to Choose a Party Speaker Manufacturer for OEM/ODM
+How to Build a Speaker Project Approval File for B2B Orders

-Outdoor Bluetooth Speaker Manufacturer: What Buyers Should Check Before Private Label Orders
+Desktop Bluetooth Speaker OEM/ODM Factory: What Buyers Should Confirm Before Quotation

 Deluxe AV (Shenzhen Deluxe AV Electronics Co., Ltd.) is an OEM/ODM Bluetooth speaker manufacturer specializing in portable speakers, party speakers, karaoke speakers, outdoor speakers and lighting-integrated speaker solutions.